Twitter launches disappearing 'fleets' worldwide

 Twitter and other major social media companies are under pressure to better police abuses and viral misinformation on their sites.
 Twitter spokeswoman Liz Kelley said fleets are subject to the same rules as tweets.

-Kelley also said that warnings or labels, which Twitter has started applying to content such as manipulated media and misinformation about civic processes or COVID-19, could be applied to fleets.
+Kelley said warnings or labels, which Twitter has started applying to content such as manipulated media and misinformation about civic processes or COVID-19, could be applied to fleets.

 Twitter also confirmed it was working on a live audio feature, dubbed ‘Spaces,’ that it aims to test later this year.
 The feature will allow users to talk in public, group conversations.
 It has similarities with Clubhouse, a social platform in which users are invited to talk in voice chat rooms.